mandeeps/SU-WaterCam/README.md

 The VSYNC pin is optional and we are not using it but it would be Pin #11, GPIO 17 on the Pi connected to pin H on the breakout board.

+Reset pin (pin #9 counting left to right looking at the back of the board) connect to arbritrary GPIO pin on Pi, I am using GPIO 26 (pin 37 on the Pi)

 Insert the Flir camera into the breakout board.
 Check everything is correct by running the capture and lepton binaries in SU-WaterCam.
 Rename or copy the appropriate 32 or 64-bit binaries to "lepton" and "capture" and then run: ./capture